tamouse/resume/source/_career_manifesto.html.md

-# Career Objectives

 ## role i am seeking

 Senior / Staff Software Engineer

 - full time direct hire
-- not a leadership role, but senior individual contributor that can lead by example and mentoring others
+- not a management role, but an engineering technical leader that can mentor and guide others with architecture, direction, coaching, pairing, and discussions
 - I love helping people level up

 ## desired outcomes